WittmannF/fastai-dlpt2-notes/lesson-8.md

 # Deep Learning Part II: Deep Learning from the Foundations

-> *Note
-> The document is mostly made from notes that I typed while in the class, that's why it is messy sometimes.
+> *NOTE: The document is mostly made from notes that I typed while in the class, that's why it is messy sometimes.
 It is a work in progress.
 When watching the videos I will be continuously updating the notes.*

 ## Intro
 - Very different part II of previous year